krlu/Abel/README.md

 # MET-CS-789

-An algebraic structures library (currently in progress that was originally a term project for MetCS 789 Cryptography Fall 2017
+An algebraic structures library (currently under development) that was originally a term project for MetCS 789 Cryptography Fall 2017

 Feel free to contribute if you like!